aptos-foundation/AIPs/aips/aip-49.md

 # AIP-49 - Secp256k1 Ecdsa for Transaction Authentication

-Despite our desire to see more diverse key algorithms supported in hardware cryptographic platforms, the primary Aptos key algorithm, Ed25519, has yet to be adopted broadly across the ecosystem.
-Secp256k1 Ecdsa remains the incument and is broadly supported.
-This AIP introduces support Secp256k1 Ecdsa as a transaction authenticator for Aptos.
+Despite our desire to see more diverse key algorithms supported in hardware cryptographic platforms, the primary Aptos key algorithm, Ed25519, has yet to be adopted broadly across the ecosystem. `secp256k1` ECDSA remains the incumbent and is broadly supported.
+This AIP introduces support `secp256k1` ECDSA as a transaction authenticator for Aptos.

 ## Summary

 In Aptos, each transacation contains a transaction authenticator that includes a signature and a public key, while the transaction itself contains the sender of the transaction.
 To verify that a transaction is properly signed, the verifier validates that the public key verifies the signature across the transaction and that the hash of the public key is stored on-chain in a hashed form under the account.
 By completing this verification, the verifier can be certain that the owner of the account indeed authorizes this transaction.
-This AIP adds support for Secp256k1 Ecdsa for transaction authentication.
+This AIP adds support for `secp256k1` ECDSA for transaction authentication.

 ## Motivation

-* Many organizations already have support for Secp256k1 Ecdsa but not Ed25519
+* Many organizations already have support for `secp256k1` Ecdsa but not Ed25519
-* Hardware crypto has not broadly adopted Ed25519 yet rmain compatible with Secp256k1 Ecdsa
+* Hardware crypto has not broadly adopted Ed25519 yet rmain compatible with `secp256k1` ECDSA

 ## Specification

-While most of this is a straighforward application of Secp256k1 Ecdsa, the following are distinct aspects as related to Aptos:
+While most of this is a straighforward application of `secp256k1` ECDSA, the following are distinct aspects as related to Aptos:

 * All signatures are normalized, that is s is set to be low order.
 * Signatures that are not normalized are rejected.
-* As Secp256k1 Ecdsa signs and verifies 32-byte messages.
+* As `secp256k1` ECDSA signs and verifies 32-byte messages.
 Our framework produces a 32-byte message digests by applying Sha3-256 to the message.

 ## Reference Implementation